CellSMB/RyR-simulator/README.md

 RyR-simulator
 =============
 An R-statistics package script for simulating anatomically realistic distributions of RyR clusters around mitochondria and the contractile machinery.
-Please refer to this website if you use this code for your research.
-We will provide details of the paper we have submitted once it is accepted for publication.
+Citation reference to be provided soon by PLoS Computational Biology

 **required Applications/Packages**
 ----------------------------------